How To Ski: Ultimate Beginners Guide (10 Easy Steps)

 The hockey stop (also known as the parallel stop) is an advanced method of coming to a complete stop.
 It involves rotating your skis parallel at speed and digging into your edges to create the maximum amount of friction.

-By varying the speed at which you rotate your skis and the pressure you place on the edges, you can stop aggressively or at a more relaxed pace.
-The best thing about the hockey stop is that you can whip up a cloud of fresh powder.
+You can stop aggressively or at a more relaxed pace by varying the speed at which you rotate your skis and the pressure you place on the edges.
+In my experience - the best thing about the hockey stop is that you can whip up a cloud of fresh powder.

-- Turn your feet and legs parallel whilst starting to bend your knees and dig into the snow with the inner edge of both skis and push through your heel.
+Simultaneously turn your feet and legs parallel, starting to bend your knees.
+Dig into the snow with the inner edge of both skis, applying pressure through your heels for optimal stopping power.

 Watch the video below to see how it looks in action.

-Read my in-depth guide to the parallel stop here, with a thorough walkthrough and key tips like how to stop better on your weak side.
+Read my in-depth guide to the hockey stop here, with a thorough walkthrough and key tips like how to stop better on your weak side.

 7. Learn How to Pole Plant